BlackHatCoin/BlackHatWallet/doc/gitian-building/docker-setup-windows.md

 Proceed to WSL Installation
 -------------------------------

-Thats all you need to do for Docker for Windows installation and configuration.
+That's all you need to do for Docker for Windows installation and configuration.

 Proceed to [WSL Installation](./wsl-setup-windows.md) for instructions on Installing and configuring WSL.